StateVoicesNational/Spoke/docs/HOWTO-scale-spoke-plan.md

 * updateQuestionResponses -- the API call from texter to update the questionResponseValues of the contact
 * updateAssignments -- changes from the campaign admins to assign texters
 * dynamicAssignment -- for dyanmic assignment-enabled campaigns, allowing a texter to 'take' a queue of contacts for assignment and begin sending.
+* createOptOut -- when someone opts out we need to update some information too.

 #### DB write queue